Application 8.2 – Program Budget

 Based on the following scenario, create a line-item budget proposal for the program.
 Is there enough revenue to cover the cost of the program?
 If not, what is the amount needed to cover all expenses in the program?

-An organization wants to start a program for the youth in the area whose mission it is to promote healthy lifestyles through cycling.
+An organization wants to start a program for youth in the area, whose mission is to promote healthy lifestyles through cycling.
 The program is open to 15 youth.
-The program will have two facilitators working for $10 an hour for a total of eight hours.
-A challenge course will be utilized for the program.
+The program will have two facilitators working for $10 an hour, for eight hours.
+A challenging course will be utilized for the program.
 The course rental is $50 an hour and is needed for eight hours total.
-Three bikes need to be purchased and cost $120 per bike.
-A total of $100 will be spent on supplies including snacks, paper, drinks, cups, and napkins.
+Three bikes ($120 per bike) need to be purchased. $100 will be spent on supplies including snacks, paper, drinks, cups, and napkins.
 Revenue for the program includes $10 per camper and a $200 donation from a local business.
-In addition, 25 shirts will be ordered costing $10 per shirt.
+In addition, 25 shirts will be ordered, costing $10 per shirt.

 License